Civil Rights Complaint & Appeal Process

-The Lone Star College System is committed to the principle of equal opportunity in education and employment.
-The System does not discriminate against individuals on the basis of race, color, gender, religion, disability, age, veteran status, nationality or ethnicity in the administration of its educational policies, admissions policies, employment policies, scholarship and loan programs, and other System or College administered programs and activities.
+Lone Star College is committed to the principle of equal opportunity in education and employment.
+Lone Star College does not discriminate on the basis of race, color, gender, religion, disability, age, veteran status, sexual orientation, nationality or ethnicity in its programs and activities.

-Harassment: Simply put, harassment is any conduct, verbal or physical, on or off campus, that has the effect of unreasonably interfering with an individual or groupís educational performance at Lone Star College System or that creates an intimidating, hostile or offensive educational environment.
-Harassment on the basis of race, creed, color, national origin, gender, age, veteran status or disability includes harassment of an individual in terms of a stereotyped group characteristic, or because of that personís identification with a particular group.
+Simply put, harassment is any conduct, verbal or physical, on or off campus, that has the effect of unreasonably interfering with an individual or group’s educational performance at Lone Star College System or that creates an intimidating, hostile or offensive educational environment.
+Harassment on the basis of race, creed, color, national origin, gender, age, veteran status or disability includes harassment of an individual in terms of a stereotyped group characteristic, or because of that person’s identification with a particular group.

 Behavior that might be considered harassment includes the following conduct that targets an individual on the basis of race, creed, color, national origin, gender, age, veteran status or disability:

 - Assault and battery, sexual assault, or rape.
 (This conduct might also be a crime.)